Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Introduction

-\item $\abs{S'} = O\left (\abs{S}/\expan^{2+o(1)}\right )$, and
+\item $\abs{S'} = O\left (\abs{S}/\expan^{2+{o_{\lambda}}(1)}\right )$, and

-\item $S'$ can be computed deterministically in $\poly(\abs{S}/\expan)$-time assuming an oracle for group operations. \end{enumerate} Furthermore, if $\Cay(G,S)$ is strongly explicit\footnote{Neighbors of a vertex can be computed in polytime in the {\em description length} of a vertex.}, then so is $\Cay(G,S')$. \end{theorem}
+\item $S'$ can be computed deterministically in $\poly(\abs{S}/\expan)$-time assuming an oracle for group operations. \end{enumerate} Furthermore, if $\Cay(G,S)$ is strongly explicit\footnote{Neighbors of a vertex can be computed in time polynomial in the {\em description length} of a vertex.}, then so is $\Cay(G,S')$. \end{theorem}

-\begin{remark} The breakthrough construction of explicit almost optimal binary codes of Ta-Shma~\cite{Ta-Shma17} close to the Gilbert--Varshamov~\cite{G52,V57} bound can be viewed as a particular case of~\cref{theo:main_2} applied to a specific family of Abelian groups\footnote{A linear $\lambda_0$-balanced code over $\F_2^{n_0}$ of dimension $k$ is equivalent to a Cayley $\lambda_0$-expander over $G=\F_2^k$ of degree $n_0$.
-Let $S \subseteq G$ be the rows of a generator matrix of a good $\lambda_0$-balanced code (good means $k/n_0$ and $\lambda_0 < 1$ are constants).
-Applying~\cref{theo:main_2} above to $S$ with final expansion parameter $\lambda > 0$, we obtain a generating set $S' \subseteq G$ of a Cayley $\lambda$-expander with degree $O(k/\lambda^{2+o(1)})$, or equivalently, we obtain a $\lambda$-balanced code of rate $\Theta(\lambda^{2+o(1)})$.}. \end{remark}

-Since expanding families of Cayley graphs are known for non-Abelian finite simple groups ~\cite[Theorem 3.1]{BL18}, this result makes substantial progress towards the question asked therein (the $o(1)$ term needs to be removed to resolve it completely).
+Since expanding families of Cayley graphs are known for non-Abelian finite simple groups~\cite[Theorem 3.1]{BL18}, this result makes substantial progress towards the question asked therein (the $o(1)$ term needs to be removed to resolve it completely).
 Moreover, these are strongly explicit (except for the Suzuki group).
 Thus, our result yields strongly explicit almost Ramanujan Cayley graphs for these these groups, which notably includes the symmetric group!

 \begin{corollary}[Explicit almost Ramanujan Cayley Expanders] For every non-Abelian finite \emph{simple}\footnote{This holds for other groups as well, as long as they have expanding generators.
-One non-simple example is the Cayley expanders of Rozenman, Shalev and Wigderson~\cite{RSW06}.} group $G$ and $\expan > 0$, we can explicitly construct almost-Ramanujan $(d,\lambda)$-Cayley multigraphs on $G$ where $d \le O(1/\expan^{2+o(1)})$. \end{corollary}
+One non-simple example is the Cayley expanders of Rozenman, Shalev and Wigderson~\cite{RSW06}.} group $G$ and $\expan > 0$, we can explicitly construct almost-Ramanujan $(d,\lambda)$-Cayley multigraphs on $G$ where $d \le O(1/\expan^{2+{o_{\lambda}}(1)})$. \end{corollary}

-We can now move from Cayley graphs back to general graphs and answer our original question.
-A result of K\"{o}nig that says that the adjacency matrix of an arbitrary regular graph can be written as a sum of permutation matrices which can be interpreted as elements of the symmetric group.
-Using this set of permutations as our base set, we can amplify it close to the optimum bound (essentially\footnote{Actually, we only consider the \emph{standard} representation in this amplification.}) using \cref{theo:main_2}.
-Thus, we obtain \cref{theo:main_1_informal}.